 Image Details: 24 mm, f/14, 1/400 second, ISO 640, Nikon D800

 I had planned my location based on NASA's published flight plan so that Endeavour would fly right between the two bridge towers with the city in the background.
 I felt that the color version did not have the proper impact, so I converted it to black and white to bring out the details and focus attention on the Endeavour.
 If you have no choice but to photograph mid-day, try thinking about your images in black and white while setting up your compositions.
+Within black and white photography, contrast is a great way to provide depth and emphasis.
+In this photograph, the contrast of the bridge and the shuttle with the clouds gives it that detail.

 Image Details: 24 mm, f/14, 1/400, ISO 640, Nikon D800 - B&W Conversion Nik Silver Effects Pro